ustaxcourt/ef-cms/docs/getting-started.md

 ## Logging into Dawson

 Our Dawson application is hosted on a variety of different environments on different domains.
 Flexion maintains their own instances of the Dawson system deployed to a Flexion AWS account separate from the Tax Court.
-This enables Flexion to experiment with new features, security settings, new AWS services, etc without needing to ask the Tax Court's tech lead for special permissions or setup.
-The following links all redirect to the **public UI**, but you can **click the log in** link in the header to navigate to the private application which should redirect you to a cognito login.
+This enables Flexion to experiment with features, security settings, AWS services, etc. without requiring special permissions on the Tax Court environments.
+The following links all redirect to the **public UI**, but you can click the **log in** link in the header to navigate to the private application.
+This will redirect you to a Cognito login.

 Here is a list of the **Tax Court**'s deployed Dawson instances: